 I want to protect my dog from snake bites.
 What do I do now?

 The best way to protect your dog is to make an appointment at Animal Clinic of Woodruff to see a doctor and ensure your dog is a good candidate for the vaccine.
-You should also always make smart choices about going outdoors with your dog, such as staying on trails; not letting your dog explore holes, cervices, or areas where snakes tend to be; and carrying the phone number of a vet and an emergency vet with you at all times.
+You should also always make smart choices about going outdoors with your dog, such as staying on trails; not letting your dog explore holes, crevasses, or areas where snakes tend to be; and carrying the phone number of a vet and an emergency vet with you at all times.